 Relevant for: GUI tests only

 Perform manual testing using Sprinter, which provides advanced functionality and tools for efficient and effective manual testing.
+The following sections describe what you can achieve by using Sprinter.

 Challenges in manual testing